astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

 ### Switch to the target keyspace

-The keyspace has the same name of the realm, in our case it is `test`.
+The keyspace takes its name from the realm, in this case it is `test`.

 ```
 cqlsh> use test;